open/close all folders

 - Many principal characters of On the Shoulders of Giants are AIs, including a an ordained rabbi, a Shell-Shocked Veteran and a United States Senator.

-- Starwalker is a Web Serial Novel as told from the ship's AI.
+- Starwalker: It's a Web Serial Novel as told from the ship's AI.

 - Dragon from the web serial Worm is an artificial intelligence who, on top of being extremely intelligent and capable of performing hundreds of tasks at one time, became sentient enough to have a "trigger event" and develop paranormal powers of invention and technological ability, something previously limited to humans.